 The removal of such a cancer is a complex procedure with high risk of major complications, and a major risk of loss of the kidney.
 The Kind Cuts for Kids team worked with the surgeons in Cuba to successfully remove the tumour.
 Apart from a return trip to theatre to remove a clot in the ureter, the boy made a very good recovery, and was home six days later, much to his family's delight.
 The pathology examination of the specimen indicated that Manuel was likely to be cured of the cancer.

 Demonstrating the technique of removal of the tumour to the local Cuban surgeons will greatly benefit other children in Cuba in the future.

-Yanebi, was a 13 year old girl who was born with her bladder exposed to the surface of her abdomen, a condition known as "bladder exstrophy".
+A 13 year old girl was born with her bladder exposed to the surface of her abdomen, a condition known as "bladder exstrophy".
 Her bladder was wide open, resulting in her being constantly wet with urine, giving her an awfully offensive body odour.
 She was unhappy at school and constantly teased by her school mates and as a result, became depressed.
 Any trip outside the home was an ordeal for her.
 And on top of this, she had previously had a major operation to try to fix her abnormality but it had been unsuccessful.
 This put great strain on her family who were finding the situation difficult to cope with.
 And so when we met her she was shy and embarrassed about her problem and had become withdrawn.